lashgar/ipmacc/README.md

     * Default reduction type is two-level tree reduction [1].
 Alternatively for CUDA, atomic reduction is implemented and it is supported only on recent hardwares (compute capability >= 1.3).
 Proper flag should be passed to underlying NVCC; add `-arch=sm_13` compile flag.
 * To gurantee proper device allocation and release, it is necessary to use acc_init() early in the code to avoid potentially runtime errors.
 This is essential for the OpenCL target devices.
 * IPMACC can parallel the iterations of loops with the following increment steps: +, -, ++, --, *, /
+* ISPC backend support is experimental right now.
+Only one loop can be executed in parallel (over SIMD).
+Planning to execute the second parallel loop over ISPC tasks.
+Also min, max, and sum reduction operations are only supported.

 # Contributors:
 * Ahmad Lashgar, University of Victoria